Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

     - New Sakharov Task: clean mutants in Agroprom Udg.
     - New Sakharov Task: clean mutants in X16 Lab.
 Ecologists also now have a chance to spawn in x16 after the lab is done to make the map more lively.
     - Replaced Skinflint task for Bear Detectors for a new one asking for gear to infiltrate Duty.
 This is locked behind 1000 Goodwill with Freedom.
-    - New dynamic task available for all Freedom to bring some drugs
+    - New dynamic task available for all Freedom to bring some drugs.
-    - New Fanatic Task to clear mutant nest in Meadow
+    - New Fanatic Task to clear mutant nest in Meadow.

 - More dynamic faction relation to reduce the hobo murder player behavior (think before shooting):
     - Killing allies reduces reputation by 300 and the goodwill with the neutral victim faction by 140.